 Biohacking your posture to look better and feel better!

-We are sitting and looking at down more than EVER these days and it is taking a real toll on our posture.
-We have many people come to Desert Valley Chiropractic and mention they are concerned about their posture.
-We have many more come in complaining of the symptoms of bad posture, such as knots in the neck and shoulders, headaches, feeling like their head is heavy, without realizing bad posture is one of the roots of their symptoms.
+We are sitting and looking at down more than EVER and it is taking a real toll on our posture.
+At Desert Valley Chiropractic we see many patient’s who are concerned about their posture.
+However, we have many more come in complaining of the symptoms of bad posture without realizing their posture is the problem.
+Commonly poor posture symptoms include:

 When you stand up straight you want your profile or sideview to look tall and straight.